King Mattress vs California King

 When choosing between a California king vs Eastern king, there are several considerations you’ll want to take into account:

-Both a king mattress and a California king bed can be expensive, especially if you decide to buy one made of premium materials like memory foam.
-In general, either version of a king bed can run you upwards of $1,000 or double if you want a more luxury option.
+Both king and California king mattresses can be expensive, especially if you decide to buy one made of premium materials like memory foam.
+Either version of a king bed is likely to run you upwards of $1,000 or more.

 The size of your bedroom will also play a primary role in which mattress you choose.
-If you have a narrow and longer bedroom, then a California king might be a better fit given it’s slimmer and takes up less space along the wall.
-It also might be more ideal if you need it to fit in between a particular nook-like space in your bedroom.
+If you have a narrow and longer bedroom, then a California king might be a better fit.

 On the other hand, a bedroom that strikes a balance between width and length might be able to accommodate a king bed.
-However, you’ll also want to make sure you have space for furniture like end tables, dressers, and more.
+Make sure you account for the space you need for furniture like end tables and dressers.
+Make sure you measure first before making a decision.

 If you’re over six feet tall, then a California king bed provides the right amount of space for you to stretch your legs.
 This also allows you to get into a comfortable sleeping position, which reduces pressure points and tossing and turning.

-Meanwhile, if you have long legs but also have a wider body type and or you sleep with somebody who is larger-built, then the width of a king mattress makes it a good option for you to try.
+If you have long legs and a wider body type, then the width of a king mattress makes it a good option for you.

 Single or Co-Sleeping

-Meanwhile, if you plan to have someone sleeping next to you and you both need space to stretch out horizontally, then a king size mattress might be a better fit.
-This is also perfect for households with small children, as it gives enough width for families to snuggle.
+If you plan to have someone sleeping next to you and you both need space to stretch out horizontally, then a king size mattress might be a better fit.